tombrookes/tombrookes/README.md

 - 👋 Hi, I’m @tombrookes
 - 👀 I’m interested in development
-- 🌱 I’m currently learning advacned python
+- 🌱 I’m currently learning advanced python
 - 💞️ I’m looking to collaborate on fun projects hit me up if you have any!
 - 📫 How to reach me drop me a note at Tom2468@tombrookes.com